"I've Been Thinking About Whitening my Teeth..."

 The first real step into whitening your teeth is to have a dental checkup and cleaning.
 The cleaning will remove calculus deposits that have built up so that teeth are more receptive to the bleaching.
 The examination by a dentist is also imperative, as you will need to be checked for any issues that may need to be addressed before you bleach (such as gum disease).
 Since whitening products only change the color of natural tooth structure, fillings and/or crowns (caps), will not change color, so we would discuss options at that visit as well.

 "Should I do in-office or take-home whitening?"
 1,2

 This kind of reminds us of when we order food at a sub shop and the server asks...."is that for here or to go?"
 If you have it here, you'll eat now.
 Take it home and you'll eat later.
 In-office bleaching gets you results quickly in the office.
 With take-home bleaching, it takes a little longer but you will get the same results in the end.
 No matter what kind of method you use, touch-ups will always be necessary every so often.
-With both methods, you will get custom trays made from impressions we take of your teeth.
+With both methods, you will get custom trays made from digital scans we take of your teeth – no goopy impressions needed!
 If you bleach in-office, the trays are made for you to touch-up later.
 If you choose the take-home method, those trays will be used for your initial bleaching and then for the touch-ups as well.

 Whitening for life 1,2

 We offer Whitening for Life with in-office and take-home bleaching.
 This means that as long as you visit us for your regular cleaning visits, at those visits we will give you the bleaching material you will need for touch-ups at no cost to you.
 If you have any questions, please contact us at (781) 942-2020.